Prototype Tim Mills' Photos

 Thank you Ian.
 That's just the sort of memory that brings these photos alive.

 I'm going to be out for a lot of tomorrow so here's another offering.
 Another "Stranraer.
 1957".
 I'm guessing that it's another shot in the July in which case this loco is not even a year old.
-As far as I can tell it was always a Dumfries engine.
-76072 was withdrawn in October 1964 and scrapped in May 1965 at Shipbreaking Industries (Faslane) after the scandalously short life of 8 years and 12 days.
+As far as I can tell it was always a Dumfries engine from new in October 1956.
+76072 was withdrawn in October 1964 (SLS) and scrapped in May 1965 at Shipbreaking Industries (Faslane) after the scandalously short life of 8 years and 12 days.
+(BR Database).

 img391 TM 76072 Stranraer 1957 - Copyright Copy.jpg